 They're designed for athletic riders who love carving and are looking for an energic ski that's also great fun to use.

-In this High Performance Carvers category, we ask the suppliers to send us skis designed for speed and slicing clean arcs, but less technical and specialised than race-oriented skis.
-Perfectly happy in this category, the Laser SC from Stöckli is as good as this year's best on the market.
+In this Carvers category, we ask the suppliers to send us skis designed for speed and slicing clean arcs, but less technical and specialised than race-oriented skis.
+Perfectly happy in this category, Stöckli's Laser SC is one of the best on the market.
 The model stood out for its overall performance and its consistent, reassuring behaviour.
-However, it got top marks mainly...
+However, it got top marks mainly for its progressive qualities and its...
 Read on

 Less energetic than the Laser SC and less precise than the Elite LT Ti, the Zone 12 from Dynastar stands out for its exhilarating performance and consistent behaviour.
 Very happy in all types of turn, the ski is well balanced, with flex distribution that requires a certain degree of physical engagement and technical know-how.
-The ski enters the turn with ease, grip is excellent, pressure is solid and reliable and the...
+The ski enters turns with ease, grip is excellent, pressure solid and reliable and the ski can...
 Read on

-Slightly disappointing performance-wise (unfortunately tested too short), the K2 Speed Charger is still a ski that the PROSKILAB™ reviewers enjoyed immensely, as it is both extremely consistent and accessible.
+Slightly disappointing performance-wise (unfortunately tested too short), the K2 Speed Charger is still a ski that the PROSKILAB™ reviewers enjoyed immensely, as it's both extremely consistent and accessible.
 It’s happy in all circumstances at reasonable speeds, easily alternating between skids and carves in all types of turn.
-Turn initiation is simple and you just need to lean a little for effortless carving....
+Turn initiation is simple and you just need to lean a little for effortless...
 Read on

 Elan's Amphibio 16 Ti2 compensates for a slight lack of performance by its great consistency and remarkable user-friendliness.
 The reviewers liked the fact that they were instantly in control and that the ski was so docile.
 "It’s simple, the ski does everything very easily" one of the reviewers said during the PROSKILAB feedback meeting.
 Its behaviour is very consistent at all times, including at high speeds when the Amphibio is extremely reassuring.
 The testers also appreciated the ski’s consistency which was "enjoyable...
 Read on